Argentina is a country overflowing with extraordinary places.

 The southern hemisphere spring kicks off in late September.
 The climate in the north of Argentina is pleasant so a perfect time for visiting Iguazu Falls or taking a road trip in the northeast of the country.

 Summer in northern and central Argentina is hot, hot, hot.
-Avoid the sultry heat of the region by going west to the magnificent Andes mountain range around Salta, head south to Patagonia or the Argentinean Lake District.
+Avoid the sultry heat of the region by going west to the magnificent Andes mountain range around Salta, head south to Patagonia or the Argentinian Lake District.

 Autumn is an ideal time to explore Buenos Aires or Cordoba when the stifling heat has dissipated.
 It’s a beautiful time in Patagonia too.